 How We Tested

-For this review, we analyzed what makes a great sleeping pad based on our years of experience sleeping in the backcountry.
+For our sleeping pad review, we first analyzed just what makes a great sleeping pad based on our collective years of experience sleeping in the backcountry.
 Then, we devised a plan to compare the best pads in side-by-side comparison tests.
 The pads in this review went on guided backpacking trips in Colorado and New Mexico, and we brought them along on trips in the Eastern Sierra and Utah.
-All the while, we paid attention to how well they performed in key areas crucial to a sleeping pad's function, like comfort, ease of inflation, packed size, and weight.
+All the while, we paid attention to how well they performed in key areas crucial to a sleeping pad's function, like comfort, how well they were constructed, their packed size, and of course, their weight.

 Rolling up the NeoAir XTherm after another solid night of testing.